alice-and-eve/2023/index.md

 - [Alma Schaafstal](https://people.utwente.nl/a.m.schaafstal), Universiteit Twente (UT)
 - [Alexander Serebrenik](https://www.win.tue.nl/~aserebre/), Technische Universiteit Eindhoven (TU/e)
 - [Mariëlle Stoelinga](https://wwwhome.ewi.utwente.nl/~marielle/), Universiteit Twente (UT)

+## Code of Conduct
+Alice and Eve is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion.
+We do not tolerate harassment of conference participants in any form.
+Conference participants violating these rules may be sanctioned or expelled from the conference at the discretion of the conference organizers.
+Harassment includes, but is not limited to:
+- Verbal comments that reinforce social structures of domination [related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion.
+- Sexual images in public spaces
+- Deliberate intimidation, stalking, or following
+- Harassing photography or recording
+- Sustained disruption of talks or other events
+- Inappropriate physical contact
+- Unwelcome sexual attention
+- Advocating for, or encouraging, any of the above behaviour Participants asked to stop any harassing behavior are expected to comply immediately.
+If someone makes you or anyone else feel unsafe or unwelcome, please report it as soon as possible by contacting Ilaria Battiston either in person or via email [Ilaria Battiston](mailto:Ilaria Battiston <ilaria@cwi.nl>?subject=[Alice and Eve CoC Report].
+This Code of Conduct was adapted from the [Geek Feminism Wiki anti-harassment policy](https://geekfeminism.fandom.com/wiki/Conference_anti-harassment/Policy).

 ## Our Sponsors